Alfred Sherman: Views on Yugoslav Wars

 In the last 15 years of his life, Sherman was an outspoken critic of western policy in the former Yugoslavia.
 In 1994 he co-founded The Lord Byron Foundation for Balkan Studies as a research institute.
 In Sherman's words, it was "designed to correct the current trend of public commentary, which tends, systematically, not to understand events but to construct a propagandistic version of Balkan rivalries, designed to facilitate the involvement of outside powers".

 In 1992, writing in London's Jewish Chronicle, Sherman warned against "the lapse of logic" in confusing the Bosnian Muslims with the European Jewry under Hitler.

 "It does us no good to claim a locus standi in every conflict be equating it with the Holocaust", he wrote, "or when third parties in their own interests take the name of our martyrs in vain; Bosnia is not occupied Europe; the Muslims are not the Jews; the Serbs did not begin the civil war, but are predictably responding to a real threat. ...
 Since 1990, the independent Croatian leadership—with its extreme chauvinist and clericalist colouring—and the Bosnian Muslim leadership—seeking, in its Islamic fundamentalist programme, to put the clock back to Ottoman days—have threatened to turn the Serbs back into persecuted minorities".

 By the end of the decade, Sherman saw the U.S. policy in the former Yugoslavia as inseparable from the drive for global hegemony.
 In 1997, he noted that the American century began with the Spanish–American War, and that it was ending with American penetration of ex-Yugoslavia.
-But in contrast to the Spanish–American War, he argued, U.S. intervention theres had no clear strategic aim, but is allegedly a moral crusade on behalf of the "international community":
+But in contrast to the Spanish–American War, he argued, U.S. intervention there's had no clear strategic aim, but is allegedly a moral crusade on behalf of the "international community":

 "This begs many questions.
 First, is there such a thing as 'the international community'?
 Do people in China, which accounts for a fifth of the world's population, and the Buddhists, who account for another fifth—among others—really want the U.S. and its client states to bomb the Serbs or Iraqis?
 And who exactly, and when, deputed the U.S. to act on behalf of this 'world community'? ...
 Secondly, can the blunt weapon of force, of whose use U.S. Secretary of State Madeleine Albright boasted, balance conflicting and competing ethnic, religious, economic and political interactions over this wide and conflictive region?
 Can the U.S. raise the expectations of the Albanians and Slav Moslems without affronting Macedonians, Greeks, Italians, Bulgars and Croats, as well as Serbs? ...
 Thirdly, can force be a substitute for policy?
 It was a wise German who said that you can do anything with bayonets except sit on them.
 The same goes for gunships, the modern equivalent of gunboat diplomacy.
 Bomb and rocket once, and it has an effect.
 But if the victim survives, the second bout is less effective, because the victim is learning to cope."